budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 - Hazmat Module now actually gives radiation immunity (instead of just damage resistance), so standing in radioactive areas no longer makes a ton of noise.
 - (Internal) ModMult properties combine with base-game values and each other in a more logical manner.
 This is what allowed the Crude Radiation Plating change
 - (Internal) Power (and fuel) consumption and production are split now, resulting in 'correct' fuel consumption increase resulting values.
 You probably wouldn't have noticed this in the past unless you were really looking for it.
-- A fun main menu easter egg that should be pretty easy to notice
+- Probably more that I forgot to put here.

 ## Coming Soon™